Here’s the scoop on a range of Adelaide Hills Markets for you to discover and explore.

 Stirling Laneways combines with market Sundays to fill the side streets of Stirling with artists and entertainers, quirky pop-up stalls and local trader stands.
 Each event celebrates a different theme to create a fun atmosphere and encourage more people to make the most of markets Sunday.

-When: 10am-4pm, on the fourth Sunday from September through to April.
+When: 10am-4pm, on the fourth Sunday of every month.

 Where: Stirling Laneways is located in the pedestrian laneways and spaces which stem directly from the main street (Mt Barker Road) and Centenary Place.